OKDuncan/website/README.md

 ### Why is it a DAO?

-By creating a decentralized autonomous organizataion to fight COV19, people from all over the world can come together to fight COV-19.
-By buying tokens you're providing a pool of capital that can then be used to donate to charities that are fighting COV-19.
-Since the tokens are sold on an open market, you can also speculate on the amount of people who will donate.
-You can always cash out your tokens against the curve to redeem some of the underlying collateral, or you can hold the C19 tokens as proof of support.
-Token holders can vote on when the DAO redeems it's C19 tokens (half of the supply) as well as where to send funds after tokens are redeemed.
+By creating a decentralized autonomous organizataion (DAO), people from all over the world can come together to fight COV-19.

+There are 1400 C19 tokens and the Collab19 DAO has 700 of them.

+Every week the DAO will cash out 100 of it's C19 tokens.

+You can buy these tokens on Uniswap and use them to vote on how to spend the DAO's treasury.

+Since the tokens are sold on an open market you can cash them out at any time or hold them as proof of support.

 ### How can you help?